stoplightio/spectral/docs/reference/openapi-rules.md

 Every operation must have a unique `operationId`.

 Why?
 A lot of documentation systems use this as an identifier, some SDK generators convert them to a method name, all sorts of things like that.
-Giving each one a unique name avoids all sorts of problems.

 **Recommended:** Yes